-The quarterly water-level elevation data presented in Table 4.1 were used to evaluate the performance of both the off-site and source containment wells with respect to providing hydraulic containment for the plume and potential on-site source areas.
-Maps of the elevation of the on-site water table and of the water levels in the UFZ/ULFZ and the LLFZ during each of the four rounds of water-level measurements during 2009 are shown in Figures 5.1 through 5.12.
-Also shown in these figures are: (1) the limit of the capture zones of the containment wells in the UFZ/ULFZ or the LLFZ, as determined from the configuration of the water levels; and (2) the extent of the TCE plume.
-The extent of the TCE plume shown in Figures 5.1 through 5.9 is based on previous year's (November 2008) water-quality data from monitoring wells; the extent of the plume is representative of the area that should have been contained between November 2008 and November 2009.
-The extent of the plume shown on the water-level maps for November 2009 (Figures 5.10, 5.11, and 5.12), however, is based on the November 2009 water-quality data since this extent represents the area to be captured in November and during the remainder of the year.
+The water-level elevation data presented in Table 4.1 were used to evaluate the performance of both the off-site and source containment wells with respect to providing hydraulic containment for the plume and potential on-site source areas.
+Maps of the elevation of the on-site water table and of the water levels in the UFZ/ULFZ and the LLFZ during each round of water-level measurements in 2010 are shown in Figures 5.1 through 5.15.
+Also shown on these water-level maps are: (1) the limit of the capture zones of the containment wells in the UFZ/ULFZ or the LLFZ, as determined from the configuration of the water levels; and (2) the extent of the TCE plume.
+The extent of the TCE plume shown in Figures 5.1 through 5.9 is based on previous year's (November 2009) water-quality data from monitoring wells; the extent of this plume is representative of the area that should have been contained between November 2009 and November 2010.
+The extent of the plume shown on the water-level maps for November and December 2010 (Figures 5.10 through 5.15), however, is based on the November 2010 water-quality data since this extent represents the area to be captured in November and December.